 An Overpowering Apple Aroma

-The level of sweetness is definitely reminiscent of liqueur and this is notably one of the sweeter flavored whiskeys the brand has produced.
+Jim Beam Apple has the very sweet taste of green apples.
+The level of sweetness is definitely reminiscent of liqueur and this is notably one of the sweeter flavored whiskeys that Jim Beam has produced.

 The fragrance is the most notable trademark of Jim Beam Apple.
 While Red Stag and Kentucky Fire both emit a strong aroma, the scent that escapes the Apple bottle when it is first cracked is unforgettable.
-Don't even think that you can sneak a sip of this whiskey because the entire building will know what you are up to.
+Don't even think that you can sneak a sip of this whiskey because the entire building will know what you are up to!

 The Bourbon Base Saves the Day

+In all fairness, once you get beyond the smell, you can get a fair taste of the whiskey.
+It is quite enjoyable, especially when compared to other sweetened apple spirits.
 While the likes of Apple Pucker are not personal favorites, it's not difficult to see how drinkers who do like those are really going to enjoy Jim Beam Apple.